Identity (social science): In social anthropology

-In philosophy

-Nietzsche called for a rejection of "Soul Atomism" in The Gay Science.
-Nietzsche supposed that the Soul was an interaction of forces, an ever-changing thing far from the immortal soul posited by both Descartes and the Christian tradition.
-His "Construction of the Soul" in many ways resembles modern social constructivism.

-Heidegger, following Nietzsche, did work on identity.
-For Heidegger, people only really form an identity after facing death.
-It's death that allows people to choose from the social constructed meanings in their world, and assemble a finite identity out of seemingly infinite meanings.
-For Heidegger, most people never escape the "they", a socially constructed identity of "how one ought to be" created mostly to try to escape death through ambiguity.

-Ricoeur has introduced the distinction between the ipse identity (selfhood, 'who am I?') and the idem identity (sameness, or a third-person perspective which objectifies identity).

 In religion

 A religious identity is the set of beliefs and practices generally held by an individual, involving adherence to codified beliefs and rituals and study of ancestral or cultural traditions, writings, history, mythology, and faith and mystical experience.
 Religious identity refers to the personal practices related to communal faith along with rituals and communication stemming from such conviction.
 This identity formation begins with an association in the parents' religious contacts, and individuation requires that the person chooses the same or different religious identity than that of their parents.

-The Parable of the Lost Sheep is one of the parables of Jesus, it is about a shepherd who leaves his flock of ninety-nine sheep in order to find the one which is lost.
-The parable of the lost sheep is an example of the rediscovery of identity their aim is to lay bare the nature of the divine response to the recovery of the lost, the lost sheep represents a lost human being.
+The Parable of the Lost Sheep is one of the parables of Jesus. it is about a shepherd who leaves his flock of ninety-nine sheep in order to find the one which is lost.
+The parable of the lost sheep is an example of the rediscovery of identity.
+Its aim is to lay bare the nature of the divine response to the recovery of the lost, with the lost sheep representing a lost human being.

 Christian meditation is a specific form of personality formation, though often used only by certain practitioners to describe various forms of prayer and the process of knowing the contemplation of God.

 In Western culture, personal and secular identity are deeply influenced by the formation of Christianity, throughout history, various Western thinkers who contributed to the development of European identity were influenced by classical cultures and incorporated elements of Greek culture as well as Jewish culture, leading to some movements such as Philhellenism and Philosemitism.